pipetraining/slow_meeting_reminder/README.md

 #
 #      http://www.apache.org/licenses/LICENSE-2.0
 #
-## Unless required by applicable law or agreed to in writing, software
+### Unless required by applicable law or agreed to in writing, software
-## distributed under the License is distributed on an "AS IS" BASIS,
+### distributed under the License is distributed on an "AS IS" BASIS,
-## WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+### WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-## See the License for the specific language governing permissions and
+### See the License for the specific language governing permissions and
-## limitations under the License.
+### limitations under the License.

 **This repo was copied from Google for training purposes only.**

-Please <u>clone<u> it and create a branch to practice the exercises.
+Please **clone** it and create a branch to practice the exercises.
 At the end, delete your work and keep this files as original as possible.